hiveot/hivekit/docs/hivekit.md

 5. Receive updates.
 6. Process update or present it to the user.

 Having multiple devices each running their own server has several drawbacks for consumers.
-Each new device opens the attack surface of your network.
+Each new device opens the attack surface of the network.
 The weakest link can compromise it.
-This is aggravated when allowing a connection over the internet.
+This is aggravated when allowing connections over the internet.
 Other drawbacks are the need to manage the login accounts for each device and deal with the differences between manufacturers.
 To make things worse, there is a multitude of incompatible IoT protocols each with different controllers and capabilities.

-While the WoT (Web of Thing) is working on providing a common standard for interacting with devices, it is not widely supported.
+While the W3C WoT (Web of Things) is working on providing a common standard for interacting with devices, it is not widely supported.
 Use of a gateway that translates between native protocols and the WoT standard simplifies the use of multiple devices significantly.
 HiveKit can be used to construct such a gateway.

-Although not yet standardized by the WoT, the use of reverse connections by supporting devices closes a big attack vectors as devices can no longer be access directly.
-This is an approach favored by HiveOT and supported through HiveKit modules.

 To construct a simple consumer of WoT devices the following recipe can be used.

 [presentation] -> [directory client]
-[presentation] -> [gateway client] => [device client]
+[presentation] -> [multi-client] => [device client]

+(\*the concept and notation of recipies to construct pipelines is still in development)

 The modules used here are:

 - [presentation]: There are various presentation modules, ranging from a simple commandline interface to web components to full blown web or desktop applications.
 This is an entire topic on its own.
 HiveKit supports several basic presentation modules that can be used separately or concurrently.
 Presentation modules can retrieve device TD's (Thing Description document) from a directory and connect to selected devices using their TD to present and control devices.
 - [directory client]: Consumers can select from a list of available devices provided by a directory client.
 The directory client module obtains these from a discovered directory service.
-- [gateway client]: The gateway client module provides the capability to establish multiple connections to one or more devices.
+- [multi-client]: The multi-client module provides the capability to establish multiple connections to one or more devices.
 It can also include the capability to re-use an existing connection if multiple devices can be reached through that one connection.
 This module is useful when presentation connects to more than one device.
 - [device client]: The client module connects to a device to read status and to subscribe to updates.
 The HiveKit WoT client module supports multiple protocols to connect with.

 ### Constructing a Gateway